vivaria/edisonrul.ing/docs/source/cards/x/xx-saber-garsem.md

 ### Card Rulings

-●This effect activates even if destroyed by a card effect during the Damage Step.
+*   This effect activates even if destroyed by a card effect during the Damage Step.